 Eufy SpaceView Review

-Pros: No Wi-Fi needed, large viewing screen, better range, longer battery life
+Pros: No WiFi needed, WiFi & dedicated in one, large screen, better range, longer battery

 Cons: Price, subpar sound, disappointing video